New look Mumbai City aiming for fresh start against NorthEast United | Sports-Games

 New look Mumbai City aiming for fresh start against NorthEast United

-A revamped Mumbai City FC with 19 new recruits and a Spanish coach with proven track record, will be aiming to set things in order at the onset when they take on NorthEast United in an Indian Super League game on Saturday.
-Mumbai City have never won the coveted trophy and would be hoping that there is a turnaround in fortune under new coach Sergio Lobera, who had guided FC Goa to Super Cup win in 2019 apart from his contribution in an ISL runners-up finish despite several run-ins with his old club.
+A revamped Mumbai City FC, with 19 new recruits and a Spanish coach of repute, will be aiming for a positive start in pursuit of a maiden ISL title when they take on NorthEast United here on Saturday.
+Mumbai City have never won the coveted trophy and would be hoping that there is a turnaround in fortunes under new coach Sergio Lobera, who had guided FC Goa to a Super Cup win in 2019.
 Lobera during the pre-season media meet had advocated attacking brand of football but said the team needed to strike a balance between attack and defence.

 "It is very important to play attacking football.
 Obviously, we need balance.
 In football, it's not possible only to attack, you need balance between attack and defence," Lobera had said.
 Mumbai have two good strikers in Bartholomew Ogbeche and Adam Le Fondre who can prove to be more than handful for any opposition.
 The team has roped in utility midfielders like Ahmed Jahouh, England-born Japanese Cy Goddard and their roles as feeders will be important in the larger context of the game.